sanjeyac/activity-tracker/README.md

 ## RoadMap / Todo

 - Complete documentation
+- Writing tests
+- Refactor architecture with a solid structure ( current version is just a proof of concept)
 - CronTab installer script
 - Custom Filters
 - Piivate mode, at the moment anythong will be tracked